-Sears shares soar on Amazon tie-up; CEO says on 'right path'
+Sears shares soar on Amazon tie-up; CEO says still not over 'hump'

 “Let me be the first one to acknowledge we are on the right path but we haven’t gotten over the hump.
 We need to convert our vision into reality,” Lampert said at the annual shareholders’ meeting at Sears’ headquarters in the Chicago suburb of Hoffman Estates.

-Lampert is the biggest shareholder in Sears, with a more than 30 percent stake, and a major lender to the company.
+Lampert is the biggest shareholder in Sears, with a more than 30 percent stake.

-After warning about Sears’ ability to continue as a going concern last year, Lampert infused the company with cash, and last month said his hedge fund, ESL, would be interested in acquiring Sears’ real estate, including its $1.2 billion in debt, Kenmore appliances brand and parts of its home services business.
+After warning about Sears’ ability to continue as a going concern last year, Lampert infused the company with cash, and last month said his hedge fund, ESL Investments, would be interested in acquiring Sears’ real estate, including its $1.2 billion in debt, Kenmore appliances brand and parts of its home services business.

 “We needed liquidity; I’ve provided it, but we can’t operate if we don’t have the necessary liquidity,” he said, adding that the company is “far from where I hoped we would be at this point.”

-Under the new partnership with Amazon, which Lampert said is “small but growing,” Sears will expand its DieHard products available on Amazon to include DieHard tires.
+Under the new partnership with Amazon, Sears will expand its DieHard products available on Amazon to include DieHard tires.
 Sears also already sells its Kenmore home appliances on Amazon.

 The tire service will roll out to Sears Auto Centers in the United States over the next couple of weeks.

-For Amazon, the deal is another sign that the online giant sees the value of in-store pickup, and that its rivals see room to cooperate.

-Separately on Wednesday, Amazon said it had partnered with homebuilder Lennar Corp to convert some of the home construction company’s model homes into showrooms for digital voice assistant Alexa.
+Separately on Wednesday, Amazon said it had partnered with homebuilder Lennar Corp to convert some of the home construction company’s model homes into showrooms for its digital voice assistant Alexa.

 Over the past year, Amazon has entered into partnerships with physical chains such as department store operator Kohl’s Corp to sell Amazon-branded items as well as use its retail locations for picking up online orders..
-In April, it tapped electronics chain Best Buy to sell smart televisions with the capabilities of its voice aide Alexa baked in.
+In April, it tapped electronics chain Best Buy to sell smart televisions with the capabilities of Alexa baked in.
 In return, Best Buy would become the exclusive merchant of these TVs on Amazon.com.

-Reporting by Tracy Rucinski in Hoffman Estates, Illinois; Additional reporting by Siddharth Cavale in Bengaluru; Editing by Leslie Adler
+Reporting by Tracy Rucinski in Hoffman Estates, Illinois; Additional reporting by Siddharth Cavale and Vibhuti Sharma in Bengaluru; Editing by Leslie Adler